osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 #### web application

 The Data Platform Web Application is under development using the [JavaScript React library](https://react.dev/).
 It will provide a user interface for navigating archive metadata and time-series data, viewing and creating annotations, and other tools for visualizing and exporting data.
-Section 4 provides more detail about the Web Application.

 #### installation and deployment support tools

 A set of utilities is provided to help manage the Data Platform ecosystem.
 There are scripts for managing infrastructure services including MongoDB and the Envoy proxy (used for deploying the web application), and a set of simple process-management utilities for managing the Data Platform server and benchmark applications.
-The support tools are described in section 5.

 ### status and milestones